RobertARandolph/AdmiralBumbleBee.com/about.md

 * Software tinkering
 	* I just have a **really** big interest in DAWs, their workings and workflows.
-		* I currently primarily use Digital Performer and Reaper.
+		* I currently primarily use Cubase and Reaper.
 	* I really love [Omnifocus](https://www.omnigroup.com/omnifocus) and [Many products from ManyTricks Software](https://manytricks.com).
 Specifically [KeyMo](https://manytricks.com/keymo/), [Moom](https://manytricks.com/moom/) and [Time Sink](https://manytricks.com/timesink/).
+	* I design with [Omnigraffle](https://www.omnigroup.com/omnigraffle/), [Affinity Designer](https://affinity.serif.com/en-us/) and [Affinity Photo](https://affinity.serif.com/en-us/photo/).
+	* Videos are done with [Screenflow](http://www.telestream.net/screenflow/overview.htm) and [Resolve](https://www.blackmagicdesign.com/products/davinciresolve) using a [Panasonic G9](https://www.dpreview.com/reviews/panasonic-lumix-dc-g9) and various Logitech Webcams.
 	* ~~I was a __die-hard__ [emacs user](https://www.gnu.org/software/emacs/), but I tried to live without it for a month.
 It was successful and I continued using [Vim](http://www.vim.org) as I have for a long time, then I did a month without that and... now I use [VS Code](https://code.visualstudio.com) and [NetBeans](https://netbeans.org).~~
-	* Nope.
+	* ~~Nope.
 As of February 2018 I'm back to using emacs and [Evil Mode](https://github.com/emacs-evil/evil).
 VS Code is awesome software, but the VIM layer is just not as good as I need.
 I also really miss things like [Ivy](https://github.com/abo-abo/swiper), [Key Chords](https://www.emacswiki.org/emacs/KeyChord) and having relative line numbers in normal mode, and absolute line numbers in insert mode.
-It's built in to my consciousness.
+It's built in to my consciousness.~~
+	* Nope... using VSCode again.
+Vim bindings don't seem to suck as much anymore, [Calva](https://marketplace.visualstudio.com/items?itemName=betterthantomorrow.calva) is pretty awesome.
+The 'out of the box' cross-language capabilities are just too good to ignore.

 * Tutorials!
 	* DAW tutorials
 	* Mechanics and efficiency tutorials for music
 	* Electronics repair

 * Workshop
 	* I have a pretty nice workshop where I build all sorts of things that you'll see here.
 * Cook